riplaboratory/Kanaloa/PrimerDocuments/WireGageCalculations/readme.md

 ![image](https://github.com/riplaboratory/Kanaloa/blob/master/PrimerDocuments/WireGageCalculations/Images/AwgSpecifications.PNG)

-The number you need is the _cross sectional area_ doe your conductor.
+The number you need is the _cross sectional area_ of your conductor.
 Knowing this number, you can move onto step 3.

 ### Step 3: conductor material modifier